MoeQatoum/easymail.py/README.md

 # EasyMail
-Automate sending mails to various email accounts separately.
+Automate sending emails.
 EasyMail creates `timestamp.json` and stores a timestamp to each e-mail account to avoid spamming.
 Get your email settings from [here](https://emailsettings.email)

 ## Usage:
 - **Sending emails to contacts list from files**: